bogdan0083/ChangeViewFontSize/README.md

 # ChangeViewFontSize plugin
-## Change the font size of the with ease!
+## Change the font size of the active view with ease!
 > based on the reply from the user `OdatNurt` on [sublime text forum](https://forum.sublimetext.com/t/change-font-size-for-an-individual-buffer-panel/33656/2):

 #### TODOS: